drowninginflowers/pulp_optimization/README.md

 - **Minimizes**: Total cost (fixed warehouse costs + variable shipment costs)
 - **Subject to**:
-  - Total shipment constraint
+  - Exact shipment count requirements for each destination
-  - Capacity constraints
+  - Capacity constraints for each warehouse-destination pair
-  - Distribution target constraints (with tolerance)
+  - Warehouse usage binary constraints
-  - Delivery time constraints (with tolerance)
+  - Delivery time constraints (with tolerance for late shipments)

 See `equations.txt` for the complete mathematical formulation.